gregmajor/trunk-based-development/README.md

 # trunk-based-development
 A demo of Trunk Based Development (TBD).

+> **NOTES:**
-> **NOTE:** This example assumes you're using GitHub.
+* This example assumes you're using GitHub.
 If you're using GitLab or some other Git-based host then you'll need to make the necessary adjustments to the commands provided.
+* The provided commands also include an example of the output.
+This is to give you some idea of what *should* happen when you issue the command.
+Be aware, however, that your output might not match exactly.
+* Some of the examples use Python.
+You don't need to have Python installed to follow along, however.
+You can replace the examples written in Python with whatever you'd like.
+* The command examples include a typical bash shell prompt (`$`).
+Do not include this if you intend to copy/paste to follow along.

 ## Clone the Repository
 The first thing we need to do is clone the repository.